BrownBiomechanics/Autoscoper/Documentation/tutorials/loading-and-tracking.md

 ![Tracking Results](https://github.com/BrownBiomechanics/Autoscoper/releases/download/docs-resources/tutorial_tracked.gif)

 You can also view the tracking results in the 3D view by going to `View` -> `Show World View` in the main menu.
 You can use `Control + Middle Mouse Button` to pan the 3D view, `Control + Left Mouse Button` to rotate the 3D view, and `Control + Right Mouse Button + Drag` to zoom in and out.
+Move the view so you can see all of the volumes and radiographs at once.
+Using the slider at the bottom of the screen, you can move through the frames and see the tracking results in the 3D view.

 ![World View](https://github.com/BrownBiomechanics/Autoscoper/releases/download/docs-resources/tutorial_WorldView.png)